Multivariate Extremes Over a Random Number of Observations

 The rest of the paper is organized as follows.
-In Section \ref{sec:RNM}, we derive our new limit theorem concerning the domain of attraction for the joint distribution of $(\bM_N,N)$.
-Different representations for the limit distribution $G_\alpha$ are described in Section \ref{ssec:randsc}.
-In Section \ref{sec:inversion}, we describe an inversion method for estimating $A$ that relies on our proposed composite-estimator.
-We investigate the theoretical properties of the composite-estimator and by a simulation study we show its finite-sample performance.
-The paper concludes with a discussion in Section \ref{sec:discussion}.
-The proofs are reported in the Appendix whereas some technical details and additional simulation results are included in the Supplementary Material.
+In Section \ref{sec:RNM}, we present our main theorem providing the attractor for the joint distribution of $(\bM_N,N)$.
+Different representations for the distribution $G_\alpha$ are derived in Section \ref{ssec:randsc}.
+In Section \ref{sec:inversion}, by an inversion method, we define an estimator for inferring $A$.
+We establish its asymptotic properties (Theorem \ref{theo:conv_estimators}) and show its finite-sample performance by a simulation study.
+Finally, we discuss directions for future research in Section \ref{sec:app}, including a real data example which appears as a promising field of application for our theoretical framework.
+The proofs are reported in the Appendix, whereas some technical details and additional simulation results are included in the supplementary material.